Guide To 200 hr Yoga Teacher Training: What’s Included In 200-hr YTT, Requirements & Formats

 Yoga Alliance 200 hour yoga teacher training standards infographic

 Every yoga teacher training certification course involves exams, which you must pass to earn your certificate.
-You cannot omit the exams if you have no plans to teach yoga.
+You cannot omit taking the exams if you have no plans to teach yoga.

 Yoga Alliance 200hr, 300hr, 500hr standards